timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 201-VICTIM RIGHTS, COMPENSATION, AND ASSISTANCE/SUBCHAPTER III-ADDITIONAL VICTIM COMPENSATION AND SERVICES.md

     * (A) compensatory damages awarded to a United States person in a final judgment—

-      * (i) issued by a United States district court under State or Federal law against a state sponsor of terrorism; and
+      * (i) issued by a United States district court under State or Federal law against a foreign state that was designated as a state sponsor of terrorism at the time the acts described in clause (ii) occurred or was so designated as a result of such acts; and

       * (ii) arising from acts of international terrorism, for which the foreign state was determined not to be immune from the jurisdiction of the courts of the United States under section 1605A, or section 1605(a)(7) (as such section was in effect on January 27, 2008), of title 28;